plone/guillotina/docs/source/installation/configuration.md

   as you are not writing to multiple objects at the same time — in those cases, you might be in an inconsistent state on `tid` conflicts.
 - `novote`:
-  Use db transaction but do not perform any voting when writing.
+  Use db transaction but do not perform any voting when writing(no conflict resolution).
+- `novote_readcommitted`:
+  Same as no vote; however, db transaction only started at commit phase.
+This should provide better performance; however, you'll need to consider the side affects of this for reading data.
 - `simple`:
   Detect concurrent transactions and error if another transaction id is committed to the db ahead of the current transaction id.
 This is the safest mode to operate